base-org/contract-deployments/mainnet/2024-02-23-transfer-op/README.md

   "value": "26843545000000000000000000"
 }
 ```

-#### 3.3.
-Validate correctness of the events emitted

-Now click on the "Events" tab.
-Verify that:

-1. Verify that the call emitted the `DelegateChanged` event, establishing a new address as the delegate for the Nested Multisig with details:
+2. Verify that the call emitted the `DelegateChanged` event, establishing a new address as the delegate for the Nested Multisig with details:
 ```json
 {
   "delegator": "0x0a7361e734cf3f0394b0fc4a45c74e7a4ec70940",